-To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, reimbursement capabilities and clinical expertise.
+To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, home training resources, contracted at-home trainers, reimbursement capabilities and clinical expertise.
 We are a national, accredited provider of home medical equipment services approved for coverage by private payers, Medicare, the Veterans Administration and certain Medicaid programs in the United States.
-Our direct sales force is focused on increasing clinician awareness of our solutions and has grown to over 200 sales representatives as of December 31, 2018, compared to over 160 representatives as of December 31, 2017.
+Our direct sales force is focused on increasing clinician awareness of our solutions and has grown to over 240 sales representatives as of December 31, 2019, compared to over 200 representatives as of December 31, 2018.
 We also utilize over 560 licensed, independent healthcare practitioners as home trainers who educate patients on the proper use of our solutions.
-Our Reimbursement Department, composed of over 70 employees, was reorganized in 2018 to improve operational efficiencies and enhance individual payer expertise, while continuing our strategic focus on payer development.
-The Reimbursement Department is now composed of our Payer Development and Reimbursement Operations groups.
+Our Reimbursement Department, composed of over 90 employees, includes our Payer Development and Reimbursement Operations groups.
 Our Payer Development group is composed of both strategic and analytical teams, with focus on payer decision-maker relationships and education, payer policy development and revision, payer contract negotiations, and payer data analysis.
-Our experienced Reimbursement Operations group is responsible for verifying patient insurance benefits, individual patient case development, prior authorization submissons, case follow-up, and appeals when necessary.
+Our experienced Reimbursement Operations group is responsible for verifying patient insurance benefits, individual patient case development, prior authorization submissions, case follow-up, and appeals when necessary.
 Our clinical team, consisting of a scientific advisory board, in-house therapists and nurses, and a medical director (part-time), serves as a resource to clinicians and patients and guides our development of clinical evidence in support of our products.
 We believe these investments are critical to driving payer, physician and patient adoption of our technologies, and together with our commercial infrastructure, represent a significant competitive advantage.

 Health insurance coverage for our Flexitouch, Entre and Actitouch systems is in place with private payers, Medicare, the Veterans Administration and certain Medicaid programs.
 Based on our estimates, we are contracted or enrolled as an in-network provider with payers covering over 275 million lives in the United States.
-Over 120,000 patients have been treated with our Flexitouch system since its launch in 2004, and over 32,000 Flexitouch systems were shipped in 2018.
-More than 29,000 patients have been treated with our Entre and Actitouch systems since their launch in 2013, and over 8,000 Entre and Actitouch systems were shipped in 2018.
-We do not currently have any operations or sales outside the United States.
+Over 160,000 patients have been treated with our Flexitouch system since its launch in 2004, and over 40,000 Flexitouch systems were shipped in 2019.
+More than 42,000 patients have been treated with our Entre and Actitouch systems since their launch in 2013, and over 13,000 Entre and Actitouch systems were shipped in 2019.